bips-hb/bsscomparison/README.txt

     The master script contains 8 chapters:

-    0.: a set-up script to install the necessary packages.
+    0.: A set-up script to install the necessary packages.
 If you run into trouble installing the packages automatically via this script please install them manually.